Andrii-Pershko/SAME_Back_End/readme.md

    );
    </pre>

-   Wait string CREATE TABLE
+   Wait string CREATE TABLE and run you db in postgres.

-5. In terminal project past "npm start dev" for start developer mode.
+6. In terminal project past "npm start dev" for start developer mode.
    You can see in terminal:
    <pre>
       Connected to the database